DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 Test driving a bit on my own soil, it is still to be legally changed into an EV

-From the outside almost nothing to see, i might paint the elmo black
+outside almost nothing to see, i might paint the elmo black

 April 7 2017: first road test